kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 - **Inputs:** User enters valid keys and adds them to the list on clicking '+' next to the input.
 - **Expected Outcome:** The user enters multiple valid public keys and the account name input is automatically filled with a w:account.
 The user clicks on the button and after a successful creation and funding, sees a notification that the transfer was successful to the given account.

+#### Scenario 4: Show error when trying to fund same account on same chain in less than 30 minutes
+- **Objective:** User sees error when trying to fund 100 coins to same account on same chain on Testnet.
+- **Preconditions:** User has a public key already created.
+- **Inputs:** User enters a valid key and adds to the list on clicking '+' next to the input.
+- **Expected Outcome:** The user enters a valid public key and the account name input is automatically filled with a k:account.
+The user clicks on the button and if less than 30 minutes from last funding are passed there's an error displayed.

 ### 3.3 [Faucet / Fund existing accounts]